André Picard, B.Com., B.J., LL.D., Litt.D.

 Allan Gregg, B.A., M.A.

-Allan Gregg will be awarded the degree of Doctor of Laws, honoris causa, at the 9:30 a.m. ceremony on Friday, June 16, “in recognition of his career as a policy analyst, adviser, strategic thinker, insightful commentator and leading predictor of political trends.”
+Allan Gregg was awarded the degree of Doctor of Laws, honoris causa, at the 9:30 a.m. ceremony on Friday, June 16, “in recognition of his career as a policy analyst, adviser, strategic thinker, insightful commentator and leading predictor of political trends.”